Skip to footer content

 VB .NET

 This code creates a DataSet containing product information and converts it directly to an Excel file.
 The LoadWorkSheetsFromDataSet method automatically creates a worksheet for each DataTable in your DataSet.
 The resulting Excel file contains properly formatted data derived from your DataTable structure.
+For more complex scenarios, explore creating spreadsheets programmatically or managing multiple worksheets.

 You can also manipulate Excel files and save them in different formats: